HARP6

 Next came the time to build the physical platform.
 I wanted to use this opportunity to learn technologies I was interested in, but didn't have a good use case for yet, as well as some of the tools from the typical robotics tech stack.
 This lead me to:

-While I already completed a large part of the project there are still things that I need to implement:
+While I already completed a large part of the project there it is still ongoing.
+Some leftover tasks: